open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 `Instrument` in the event model.

-__Note: The same `Resource`, `name` and `Attribute`s but differing point kind coming out of an OpenTelemetry SDK is considered an "error state" that should be handled by an SDK.__
+__Note: The same `Resource`, `name` and `Attribute`s but differing point kind coming out of an OpenTelemetry SDK is considered an "error state" that SHOULD be handled by an SDK.__

 A metric stream can use one of three basic point kinds, all of